Are events in Conspiracy Ignited real?

 When did you know you wanted to be a writer?

 When I told my high school history teacher I wanted to be an aerospace engineer, and she laughed.
 Then again, as an engineering and science major at NYU, when I took my first literature course.
 But, as with lots in life, writing went on hold while I served as a USAF pilot and CIA combat flyer.
 Later though, as an engineer, I was published as principal author with my master’s thesis advisor.
 It was a technical paper on time-optimal Space Shuttle rendezvous that rekindled the spark.
 Then as a trial lawyer—where writing is part and parcel of most days—I co-authored a “how-to” book on litigating lawsuits that sold nationally, Defective Product: Evidence to Verdict.
 After that, the flame never went out.

 What are you working on next?

-All I can say is: It’s a crime thriller that takes place in California and Havana, Cuba (among other places).
+All I can say is: It’s a crime thriller that takes place in California and the Philippines (among other places).

 Who is your literary agent?

 I’m very pleased to say Dean Krystek, Managing Director and lead agent at the WordLink Literary Agency with agents across the United States and in Istanbul, Turkey (for foreign and translation rights).